 Considering excess caffeine can cause babies to have digestive issues, irritability and trouble sleeping – maybe that extra cup of coffee just isn’t worth the risk.

 How to make the switch

-Decaffeinated coffee is an option for those who can’t live without multiple cups a day but there are no guidelines developed around how much is safe to consume due to a lack of research.
-Other great choices are caffeine-free herbal tea, fresh smoothies made from veggies and fruit, and of course water – the most important liquid during pregnancy and breastfeeding.
+Decaffeinated coffee is an option for those who can’t live without multiple cups a day but there are no guidelines developed around how much decaf is safe to consume, due to a lack of research.
+Other great choices are caffeine-free herbal tea, fresh smoothies made from veggies and fruit, and of course, water – the most important liquid during pregnancy and breastfeeding.

-Otherwise just be sure to stick to only the one cup of coffee or several teas daily, avoid things like energy drinks and don’t forget to watch what other things you might be consuming that could contain caffeine too – including cold and flu medicines.
+Overall, just be sure to stick to only the one cup of coffee or several teas daily, avoid things like energy drinks, and don’t forget to watch what other things you might be consuming that could contain caffeine too – including cold and flu medicines.